Taekwondo Kicks Its Way Into Paralympics - UrduPoint

 Kicks to the head are strictly forbidden, and result in disqualification.

-The first bout of the day pitted Afghanistan's Zakia Khudadadi, who arrived in Tokyo against Uzbekistan's Ziyodakhon Isakova.
+The first bout of the day pitted Afghanistan's Zakia Khudadadi, who arrived in Tokyo following a dramatic evacuation from Kabul, against Uzbekistan's Ziyodakhon Isakova.

 Khudadadi looked stoic as she emerged from behind a curtain, AC/DC's "Thunderstruck" blaring out of speakers around the arena.